-Facebook’s crawler is an untamed beast and if you are not prepared, it will cause you a lot of problems.
+Facebook’s crawler is an untamed beast.
+If you are not prepared, it can cause you a lot of problems.
 Especially if you use a lot of story images.

 The crawler that scrapes HTML page content is not too bad as it actually pays attention to the “og:ttl” meta tag:

 The og:ttl tag above tells Facebook not to re-scrape the page for another 28 days (2,419,200 seconds).
 By doing this, you can effectively rate-limit the crawler.
 If you do not use this tag, it will use the Expires header.
 If your server does not return an Expires header, it will default to 7 days (604,800 seconds).